Primary Market Intermediaries: Underwriters

 • He underwriting commitment

-He should not divulge to other issuer/ any party any confidence information about his issuer, which forms the come to his knowledge and deal in securities of any issuer without disclosing to the SEBI or to the board of director of the issuer.
+He should not divulge to other issuer/ any party any confidence information about his issuer, which forms the come to his knowledge and deal in securities of any issuer without disclosing to the SEBI or to the board of directors of the issuer.
 An underwriter should not willfully make untrue statement/suppress material fact in any document, reports, papers or information furnished to the SEBI.

 b) Agreement with clients: